termio is the

 interface is now obsolete: POSIX.1-1990 standardized a

-modified version of this interface, under the name termios
+modified version of this interface, under the name termios.
+The POSIX.1 data

 structure differs slightly from the System V version, and